oyeniyidavid123/ETL--Project/README.md

 # A scientific research conducted in response to the Corona Virus (CO-VID19) and Ebola disease.

 What we are looking to do is compare the amount of scientific research conducted in response to the Corona Virus (CO-VID19) and Ebola disease.
 Starting from day 1 of the outbreak, we want to compare how many cases of each virus there were, and how many articles of published research was released by that time.
-The purpose of doing this is to see if there was a change in the rate of how quickly each disease was spreading.
+The purpose of doing this is to see if there was a change in the rate of how quickly each disease was spreading as related to the time of article published.
 We also want to compare how many confirmed cases there are and the amount of confirmed deaths.

 ## Extraction